-Permethrin is applied to clothes and kit rather than directly on skin, and is deadly to mosquitoes and ticks.
+Permethrin is applied to clothing and kit rather than directly on the skin, and is deadly to mosquitoes and ticks.
 It is commonly used in both the US and British military to treat uniforms.
-It works by bonding to the fibers of the fabric it is applied to, to create a long-lasting barrier, which depending on brand, can last as long as 6 months, or 20 detergent washes.
+It works by bonding to the fibers of the fabric it is applied to, to create a long-lasting barrier, which, depending on the brand, can last as long as 6 months, or 20 detergent washes.

 Picaridin is widely considered to very safe and is recommended as the number one active ingredient used to battle malaria by the World Health Organization.
 It is not known to irritate skin or even eyes, though care should be taken when applying to the face.